makhmudislamov/my-django-api/proposal.md

-## Custom Django Project: Homies
+## Custom Django Project: Quizzy (Quiz + Easy)

-Web application that allows future roomates to choose house/apartment together.
-The center of the app is a listed home/apartment.
-Potential renter reserves the house and within a week he should find other roomate(s).
-The app allows to see the listings, current roomates that are gathering.
-Moreover, the homies can schedule a tour to house, schedule a dinner to meet up.
-And connect to property manager.

-APIs:
+Requirements:
+Web application that allows teachers to create quizzes and studends are able to answer them.
+Both types of users are able to create an account, login, see their results.

+- 2 types of users >> teachers and students
+- user auth
-- Zillow
+- CRUD: questions
-- Calendy
+- see quiz results